ThomasMTurner/Educate/README.md

 Recommended to use a multiplexed terminal or tabs in terminal emulators such as Kitty or Alacritty to run services in parallel given below.

 ### Search Services
 Run search services, this is by running 'cargo run main' within the 'src' directory from the root.
+Seed domains for local search are already linked via another repository publically available on GitHub.
+Explanations for how to setup necessities for meta search are given below.

 ### Frontend
 Run development or production server for React front-end, this is by running `npm run dev` (for development server) in **searchinterface/src** from the root.